vascojdb/Daylapse/README.md

 # You can also uninstall it later using "sudo make uninstall"
 ```

+NOTE: You can also clean the compiled files with `make clean` or uninstall the application using `sudo make uninstall`

 ## Usage
-After the application is installed you can call it with the `-h` option to show the help:
+After the application is installed you can call it with the `-h` option to see the help:
 ```
 $ daylapse -h
 daylapse: Takes constant day duration pictures for